sshark/thrillingbytes/Looking at A Monad Through An Example.md

 # Looking at A Monad Through An Example
 There are many articles written about Monad.
-I want to do it differently explaining why does a Monad do and why it is useful to use Monad.
+I want to do it differently explaining what does a Monad do and why it is useful to use Monads.
 Let's us begin right away.

-*The code snippet in this article is using Scala syntax*
+*The code snippet in this article is using Scala 3 syntax*

 Using these 2 functions as my example,
 ``` scala